yssf-io/threads-list/README.md

 - 🔲 Database to remember lists and user preferences
   - ✅ Local storage for anonynous users
   - 🔲 DB (redis?) for logged in users
+- 🔲 Improvments
+  - 🔲 Retry if posts of a user aren't received
+  - 🔲 Show members in lists, and allow for edits
+  - 🔲 Moving lists around
+  - 🔲 Close column with close button
+  - 🔲 Toggle sidebar